Boone - the Early Years

 The senior professor says, “Exactly, Sir.
 We the people of the United States do ordain and establish this Constitution.
 The people created the new government, not the thirteen states.
 The only way for the Union to be lawfully dissolved would be for every citizen to vote to have the Union dissolved, and that, Sir, is never likely to happen.
 Those in state governments may think their predecessors created the Union, but they didn’t, the people did.
 So make no mistake.
 This is not secession you’re talking about, but outright rebellion and treason, bloody war against your lawful government where you have representation.
 I suggest you read Article One, Section Ten of the Constitution on treason by a state, as well.
 Then keep all that in mind when you push for action to take place.
 Be clear about what you propose to have happen before you ask for it, Gentlemen.”
 Having emphasized the important points while saying what’s on his mind he turns, and leaves the room.

 Boone finishes stacking the wood while he thinks on what he just heard.
 Adding this talk to the other talk on the territories gives him cause to worry about what lies ahead for his country, and himself.
-It’s good to be proud of your state, and to support it, but is it right to support it when those in charge are doing something wrong?
+It’s good to be proud of your state, and to support it, but is it right to support your state when those in charge are doing something wrong?
 From what he heard said he knows some of the people at VMI believe they should support the state government in anything they do, while others feel they should support the side who’s right.
 But who is right?
 That’s the big question he can’t answer, and this is a tough question for anyone to wrestle with.

 He has much to discuss with Mary and Heidi that night.
 None of them like the way things appear to be heading, so they start planning on how to escape any trouble that may arise in the near future.